Franky 1.0.2

 In all cases, distances are in [m] and rotations in [rad].

-We wrapped most of the libfanka API (including the RobotState or ErrorMessage) for Python.
-Moreover, we added methods to adapt the dynamics of the robot for all motions.
-The rel
+Franky exposes most of the libfanka API for Python.
+Moreover, we added methods to adapt the dynamics limits of the robot for all motions.

-The robot state can be retrieved by calling the following methods:
+The robot state can be retrieved by accessing the following properties:

 state